 The domain displayed on the certificate is just the first domain added to the TLS certificate, it populates the Common Name (CN) field, and browsers display this name first.
 The Subject Alternative Name (SAN) field contains all of the DNS names for the TLS certificate.
 There is no way to change or request the Common Name displayed.

-No. As part of our TLS optimization, Adobe is ending support for wildcard TLS certificates.
-We are identifying those merchants that use a wildcard certificate and are configured in the Fastly console for Adobe Commerce, and contacting them, and asking that they be replaced with exact domains to ensure TLS coverage.
+Wildcard TLS certificates can only be used with your custom certificate and not with Adobe Commerce Let’s Encrypt certificates.
+As part of our TLS optimization, Adobe is ending support for wildcard TLS certificates.
+We are identifying and contacting merchants that use a wildcard certificate with Adobe’s Let’s Encrypt certificates and are configured in the Fastly console for Adobe Commerce.
+We are asking that these wildcard certificates be replaced with exact domains to ensure TLS coverage.
 To replace a wildcard TLS certificate, please visit the domain section of the Fastly plugin.
 From here, exact domains can be added, and the wildcard can be removed.
-Please note, DNS will need to point to Fastly for these new domains to route through the CDN.
+Please note that DNS will need to point to Fastly for these new domains to route through the CDN.
 Once the domains are added and DNS is updated, a matching Let’s Encrypt certificate will be provisioned.
 If you don’t remove a domain that is pointing to Fastly using a wildcard, Adobe will delete the shared certificate.
 This may result in a site outage if you do not have the URL FQDN configured and the same URL FQDN set up in your DNS.
-You should therefore confirm that the URL’s configured also have a one-to-one match in their DNS pointing to Fastly.
+You should therefore confirm that the URLs configured also have a one-to-one match in their DNS pointing to Fastly.